Sabiha Kasimati: Early life

-After settling in Korca, she began her studies at the National Lyceum, also known as the French Lyceum, a name which had left from the time of the First World War where the French presence. language and its culture in the city were quite significant.
+After settling in Korçë, she began her studies at the National Lyceum, also known as the French Lyceum, a name which had left from the time of the First World War where the French presence. language and its culture in the city were quite significant.
 One of her classmates was the future dictator Enver Hoxha.
 In 1930 she became the first woman to graduate from this school.
 She was fluent in several languages but especially French.
 Right after graduating from the Lyceum, she worked for some time as a teacher in the normal girls' school in the city, teaching the subjects of Moral Education and French Language.
 Later she transferred as a lecturer at the Albanian-American school in Kavajë, where she taught one of the passions of her life, Biology.

 In 1936 she was able to fulfill her desire for higher studies.
 The Albanian state awarded her a scholarship to the University of Turin, at the Faculty of Biological Sciences, which she successfully completed with full and excellent grades.
 In the summer of 1941, she defended her doctorate, with the topic: "Fauna ittica di acqua dolce d'Albania" (Fish fauna of fresh water of Albania) and sometime after returned to Albania.

 Career and scientific studies

 Upon returning to her homeland, Kasimati was appointed a teacher at the Women's Institute "Nana Mbretëreshë", which after the Italian occupation was named "Donika Kastrioti".
 In parallel with her pedagogical work, she gave an important place in her life and in her scientific activity to the study of the biology of sea fish that live in lagoons, swamps, collecting materials for the preparation of the major work of the future, the monograph: "Fishes of Albania".
 For health reasons she was forced to leave her pedagogical work and be treated at the anti-tuberculosis sanatorium in northern Italy in Bolzano, where she remained until 1945.

-After the end of the Second World War, she decided to return to her homeland in 1947, while the communists had just come to power in the country.
+After the end of the Second World War, Kasimati decided to return to her homeland in 1947, while the communists had just come to power in the country.
 With the establishment of the Institute of Studies, she is immediately appointed as a scientific specialist.
 A year later, when the institute is renamed the Institute of Scientific Studies, she is appointed zoologist specialist, profiled for ichthyology, in the section of biological sciences, with the head of the sector Dr. Sotir Angjeli.
-During this time she did a voluminous job of defining the scientific bibliography found in Albania at the time, especially with the confiscated library fund.
+During this time Kasimati did the voluminous job of defining the scientific bibliography found in Albania at the time, especially with the confiscated library fund.